Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Debit and credit of active account

-The concept and structure of accounting accounts
+Concept and structure of accounting accounts

 1. Active.